giulionyakunga/Quadcopter-Flight-Controller/README.md

-# Quadcopter-Flight-Controller
+# VTOL Fixed-Wing For Delivery
- This repository is for the Quadcopter Flight Controller Project
+ This project dealing with design and building a VTOL Fixed-Wing that will be used for Delivery.